-In this manual, filters with central wavelengths longer than 2.5 microns will be referred to as LW filters and filters with wavelengths shorter than 2.5 microns will be referred to as SW filters.
+In this manual filters with central wavelengths longer than 2.5 microns will be referred to as LW filters and filters with wavelengths shorter than 2.5 microns will be referred to as SW filters.

 Not all filter and camera combinations are supported.
 For the S13, S27 and S54 cameras, all SW filters can be used.
-For the L27 camera the NB_3.74, NB/IB_4.05, Lp and Mp filters can be used.
-For the L54 camera, only the NB_3.74 and NB/IB_4.05 filters can be used.
+For the L27 camera the NB_3.74, NB_4.05, Lp and Mp filters can be used.
+For the L54 camera, only the NB_3.74 and NB_4.05 filters can be used.

 Observations with the Mp filter are restricted to a FoV of 14"×14", corresponding to a detector window of 512×512.
 The FoV is smaller in Mp than in other LW filters because the background in Mp is considerably higher: the integration time has to be reduced which can only be done by windowing the array.
+However, Mp observations also require chopping that is currently not offered.